Advancing Intelligent Sequence Modeling: Evolution, Trade-offs, and Applications of State-Space Architectures from S4 to Mamba: Other Variants of S4

 However, RWKV compresses long-range dependencies into a single fixed hidden state, which can lead to information loss compared to full self-attention models.
 Nevertheless, its efficiency and scalability make it a compelling alternative for handling long sequences.

-\subsubsection{U-Mamba:}
+\subsubsection{U-Mamba}

-U-Mamba simplifies state-space modeling for biomedical image segmentation by integrating Mamba into a U-Net framework \cite{ma2024umamba}.
+U-Mamba simplifies state-space modeling for biomedical image segmentation by integrating Mamba into a U-Net framework \citep{ma2024umamba}.
 U-Mamba leverages a CNN-SSM hybrid model to capture long-range relationships while preserving spatial coherence in medical imaging.
-The state-space representation is defined as:
+The state-space representation is defined as: In its discrete-time formulation, U-Mamba follows: where \( A_d, B_d, C_d \) are the discretized parameters.